liyiheng/zset/README.md

 ## Usage
 Removed RWLock in the SortedSet.
-Just implement it yourself if you need.
+Just implement it yourself if needed.
 ```go
 s := zset.New()
 // add data